OccupationalTherapy.com Phone: 866-782-9924

 Steven Wheeler, PhD, OTR/L, CBIS

 Dr. Steven Wheeler is a professor and occupational therapy division chairperson at the West Virginia University School of Medicine.
-Prior to this, he served in a similar role at the University of Cincinnati.
-Dr. Wheeler is also principal investigator on the West Virginia TBI State Project which seeks to monitor, expand, and improve the lives of TBI survivors and caregivers through education, advocacy, and community outreach.
+Before this, he served in a similar role at the University of Cincinnati.
+Dr. Wheeler is also the principal investigator on the West Virginia TBI State Project, which seeks to monitor, expand, and improve the lives of TBI survivors and caregivers through education, advocacy, and community outreach.
 Dr. Wheeler received his PhD in Health-Related Sciences with a Specialization in Occupational Therapy from Virginia Commonwealth University.
-He has conducted TBI related presentations nationally and internationally over the past 20 years and has numerous publications on the topic including co-authoring the American Occupational Therapy Association's “Occupational Therapy Practice Guidelines for Adults with Traumatic Brain Injury.”
+He has conducted TBI-related presentations nationally and internationally over the past 20 years.
+He has numerous publications, including co-authoring the American Occupational Therapy Association's “Occupational Therapy Practice Guidelines for Adults with Traumatic Brain Injury.”

 Related Courses